In this project, you'll learn how to write C code that can make drawings like these (made by the instructor):

 For students that really want to go "beyond the call of duty": here are some extra things you may like to experiment with.

+at the shell prompt before running your program.
 Copyright 2010, Phillip T. Conrad, CS Dept, UC Santa Barbara.
 Permission to copy for non-commercial, non-profit, educational purposes granted, provided appropriate credit is given; all other rights reserved.